ryan-mcclue/musings/notes.md

 As a possible optimisation, change from pointers to values to avoid aliasing

+The matching main header file will include additional user header files to alleviate main source file including them all

 PART 3: SIMD
 Inspecting the assembly of our most expensive loop, we see that rand() is not inlined and is a call festival.
 This must be replaced
 Essentially we are looking for mathematical functions that could be inlined and aren't that are in our hot-path.